konstructio/kubefirst-docs/versioned_docs/version-2.0/kubefirst/civo/gitlab/install.md

 ## Connecting to Kubernetes

-To connect to your new kubernetes cluster, run
+To connect to your new Kubernetes cluster, run

 ```bash
 export KUBECONFIG=~/.k1/kubeconfig